desmos-labs/introduction/readme.md

 ## Initial distribution of Desmos

-On most of the PoS blockchains, the distribution of ownership of stakes has a direct impact on the degree of decentralization.
-We plan to improve the decentralization of initial distribution of Desmos to provide a fairer chance for different people to participate through financial capital and sweat capital while ensure the security level of chain.
+On most of the PoS blockchains, the distribution of tokens has a tremendous impact on the degree of decentralization.
+We hope to provide a fairer chance for different people to participate through different types of efforts while ensure the security level of the chain.

+### Initial supply

+The initial supply will be around 100,000,000 Desmos.
+This will be distributed in stages in approximately 12 months after we officially announce the project.
+The target time for this announcement is before the end of Sept 2019.

+#### A foundation: 15%

+[Note: We are considering both non-profit or  profit type of entity which support the ecosystem by making investment to ecosystem project such that the foundation is self-sustainable.
+This is subject to further legal opinions.]

+#### Forbole: 12.5%

+- 5.0%: Incentive pool to early employees (including cofounding members)
+- 7.5% to Forbole Limited

+#### Early supporters: 2.5%

+This group means the angel investors of Forbole who have made their investment on or before Oct 2018.

+#### Community Pool: 10%

+This pool will be distributed to qualified participants in a series of incentivised programs before the launch of mainnet.
+The timing of these programs will relate to various rounds of fundraisers such that our projects, our community and our stakeholders will grow and evolve together.

+#### Fundraisers: 60%

+We plan to make three rounds of private fundraisers (through simple agreement for future tokens, “SAFT”) before mainnet launch.

+##### First round (20%):

+We target to raise USD1 million at USD5 million valuation cap.
+The target SAFT buyers are the experienced and engaged validators and investors on Cosmos ecosystem chains.
+We believe this is an attractive valuation which we hope to let as many contributors to join as possible.

+##### Second round (20%):

+[to be announced]

+##### Third round (30%):

+[to be announced]

+## Validators

+We will invite validators with proven track records to join our first testnet.
+We believe the balance between diversity and quality is very important.
+As such, we will consider a basket of factors such as technical knowledge, community relationships, languages and locations.

+The limit of validator set at genesis will depend on the performance of the testnets.

 ## Organization and projects